We're here to help

 13/07/2021

 If you’re using Shopify as your online selling solution of choice, you're in good company.
-This giant of the e-commerce world holds almost 20% of the market share for online retail shopping platforms.
+This giant of the e-commerce world is expected to hold more than 20% of the market share for online retail shopping platforms in 2024.

-The coronavirus pandemic has given the online selling trend a huge boost.
+The coronavirus pandemic gave the online selling trend a huge boost.
 In 2020, 87% of British consumers were shopping on the internet - up from 77% in 2017.

 And is it surprising when shopping online has so many advantages, like being able to purchase just about anything from anywhere in the world?
 Shopify's aim to become the "world's first global retail operating system" is helping to make international shopping normal.